dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/widgets/App.ts' %}

 Most of this widget is dedicated to holding and managing the `WorkerData` in the application.
 Notice, however, that it never actually uses that data itself. `App` is only containing the state and passing it to the children as required via properties.
-Up lifting state to highest common widget in the tree is a valid pattern but as an applications state grows in size and complexity it is often desirable to decouple this from the visual widgets.
+Up lifting state to the highest common widget in the tree is a valid pattern but as an application's state grows in size and complexity it is often desirable to decouple this from widgets.
 In larger applications, the `App` class would become complicated and more difficult to maintain due to the additional state information that it would be required track.
 Since the state information is not a primary concern of the `App` class, let's refactor it out of `App` and into a new `ApplicationContext` class.

 {% instruction 'Add the following to `ApplicationContext.ts`.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' %}

 The code begins by importing some modules, including the `WorkerProperties` and `WorkerFormData` interfaces defined in the `Worker` and `WorkerForm` modules.
-These two interfaces define the state that the `ApplicationContext` will track.
+These two interfaces define the shape of state that the `ApplicationContext` manages.

-The `ApplicationContext` class contains the state information. `ApplicationContext` has two private fields, `_workerData` and `_formData`, which contain the state, and two accessor methods to retrieve these fields Finally, notice the two public methods that `ApplicationContext` exposes:
+The `ApplicationContext` class contains the state information. `ApplicationContext` has two private fields, `_workerData` and `_formData`, which contain the state, and two accessor methods to retrieve these fields.
+Finally, notice the two public methods that `ApplicationContext` exposes:

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:26-35 %}

-The `formInput` method provides the same functionality as the `_onFormInput` method in the `App` class and the `submitForm` method is analogous `_addWorker` from the `App` class.
+The `formInput` method provides the same functionality as the `_onFormInput` method in the `App` class and the `submitForm` method is analogous to `_addWorker` from the `App` class.
 The implementations vary slightly as the `ApplicationContext` has dedicated fields to store the state information.
-Also, since the `ApplicationContext` is not a widget, it needs to emit an `invalidate` event to inform the application to schedule a render cycle.
+Also, since the `ApplicationContext` is not a widget, it cannot call `invalidate();` to schedule a re-render, the instance needs to emit an `invalidate` event that instructs associated widgets to `invalidate` themselves.

 Notice that the `ApplicationContext` does not contain any code to load state information.
-Its role is only to manage the application's state.
-Any application initialization data must be provided to the `ApplicationContext` via its `constructor` while the application is being started.
+Currently its only role is only to manage the application's state provided on initialization via it's `constructor`.
+However as the requirements for the application become more advanced the `ApplicationContext` could make requests to fetch and modify data from a remote service or local storage mechanism.

 Now that we have moved state management to a dedicated module, we need a way to initialize the state and connect it to sections of our application.
 We will initialize state by creating and registering an `Injector`.